 European train trips are a must in summer.
 There are few ways more quintessentially European to travel than by train and few forms of transport more enjoyable than European trains.
-In Australia we like to hit the road, but in Europe we take to the rails.
+In Australia we like to hit the road, but when we’re in Europe we love to take to the rails.
 These are the European train trips you should do this summer.

-During the eight years we lived in the UAE, around this time each year we’d be on a flight from Abu Dhabi or Dubai to a destination in Europe for the summer.
-And whether it was Venice or Milan, Athens or Amsterdam, it wouldn’t be long before we’d be boarding a train somewhere.
+During the almost eight years we lived in the Middle East, around this time each year we’d be booking our June flights from Abu Dhabi or Dubai to a destination in Europe for the summer.
+And whether it was to Venice or Milan, Athens or Amsterdam, it wouldn’t be long before we’d be boarding a train somewhere.

 The beauty of European train travel is how convenient, easy and affordable it is.
 Train stations are often centrally located and they’re incredibly well organised in Europe, with all sorts of amenities that railway stations just don’t have in Australia.
 Train services are frequent, fast and affordable.

 And it’s always such a joy to travel by train too.
 They even let you take picnic meals and wine on board most trains in Europe.
 How civilised.
 What are you waiting for?

 Before I tell you all about our favourite European train trips to take this summer, I have a favour to ask.
 Grantourismo is reader-supported.
 If you find our travel guides, itineraries and posts informative and inspirational, please consider supporting Grantourismo.

 If you’re planning a trip, please consider using our affiliate partner links to book flights with CheapOair, Kiwi.com and Etihad; book a hire car with rental cars; or book train tickets with RailEurope.
 We may earn a commission but you won’t pay extra.